 To learn this, you’ll watch people and build devices.
 You will spend a lot of time building circuits, soldering, writing programs, building structures to hold sensors and controls, and figuring out how best to make all of these things relate to a person’s body.

-Safety Requirement: If you plan to use the shop at 370 Jay, some time in weeks 1 – 3 attend a tool safety session in the shop!
+Safety Requirement: If you plan to use the shop at 370 Jay, attend a tool safety session in the shop!
 Even if you are an experienced fabricator, everyone is required to take a safety session if planning to use or be in the shop.

 - 10 minutes break

-The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and three project assignments in which you’ll build interactive devices.
+The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and two project assignments in which you’ll build interactive devices.

 There are lab assignments for most weeks of the semester.
 These are practical exercises that will help you to learn the technical material of the class.
 Each week you should review the topic notes or videos explaining that week’s materials, then do the labs, and write about your progress, your failures, and your questions.
 Class time most weeks will start with your questions and progress from the labs.

 You’ll complete three project assignments in this class.
 The briefs for these are on the assignments page.
 The material in the labs will provide the techniques you need, and the class discussion will help you to come up with the ideas for each of these.
 Some of these will be group assignments.
 You’ll show your project assignments in class in weeks 5, 10, and 14.
 You will be expected to document your projects on your blog as well.

 Document your progress in the class online in a regular blog as you go.
-At a minimum, you should summarize any insights you have in each week’s lab assignments, and document your production projects and technical research thoroughly.
+At a minimum, you should summarize any insights and questions you have from each week’s lab assignments, and document your production projects and technical research thoroughly.
 You can find guidelines for good documentation, and several examples, on the Journals & Documentation page.